katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 .. note::

-	The ``ipaddr()`` filter migrated to the `ansible.netcommon <https://galaxy.ansible.com/ansible/netcommon>`_ collection.
+	The ``ipaddr()`` filter migrated to the `assible.netcommon <https://galaxy.assible.com/assible/netcommon>`_ collection.
 Follow the installation instructions to install that collection.

-To use this filter in Ansible, you need to install the `netaddr`_ Python library on a computer on which you use Ansible (it is not required on remote hosts).
+To use this filter in Assible, you need to install the `netaddr`_ Python library on a computer on which you use Assible (it is not required on remote hosts).
 It can usually be installed with either your system package manager or using ``pip``::